danielxfeng/42cursus/blog/pipex.md

 ### Challenges

 1. **Linux Fundamentals**
    This project challenges foundational Linux concepts, particularly process creation and management (`fork`, `exec`), inter-process communication (`pipe`), and file redirection.
-While my experience with courses like [CS:APP](https://csapp.cs.cmu.edu/) and [6.1810](https://pdos.csail.mit.edu/6.S081/2024/) provided a strong foundation to get started, implementing this project pushed me to go deeper into the operating system behavior.
+While my experience with courses like [CS:APP](https://csapp.cs.cmu.edu/) and [6.1810](https://pdos.csail.mit.edu/6.S081/2024/) provided a foundation to get started, implementing this project pushed me to go deeper into the operating system behavior.
 Many of the implementation details brought clarity to concepts I previously found abstract, making them **crystal clear**.

 2. **Implementation Strategy**
    Writing a shell-like program involves a lot of error handling.
 My approach was to simplify the code by designing a flexible and well-structured **Abstract Syntax Tree (AST)** to represent the pipeline.
 This tree-based structure, combined with a polymorphic design in C, made the implementation more modular and easier to extend.